Conference Development Team

 I have set up and served on a number of COT regional committees and joined COT Membership and External Affairs Board for 3 years.
 I was elected as COT Council Member for Community/Social Care in 2004 serving for a term of 2 years.
 I was then elected as Chairman of Council for COT and completed a 3-year term of office in June 2009 one of the most enjoyable experiences of my career.

 After 40 years in professional practice and management I retired in 2014 but I remain committed to our profession.
-I continue this commitment through professional activities such membership of the Conference Planning Committee, as a CQC Specialist Advisor and in Feb 2015 I was appointed by NICE to Chair of a National Guideline Committee on Intermediate Care including Reablement which will be published later this year.
+I continue this commitment through professional activities such membership of the Conference Development Team, as a CQC Specialist Advisor and in Feb 2015 I was appointed by NICE to Chair of a National Guideline Committee on Intermediate Care including Reablement.
 In April 2016 I was appointed to the NICE Fellows Programme a role that supports and promotes the work of NICE and evidence in practice.

 I am delighted to volunteer as a new member of the Conference Development Team.
 I qualified as an Occupational Therapist from Wrexham Glyndwr University in 2010.
 I have worked within social services for eight years before beginning my PhD in 2017 and becoming a Graduate Tutor at Wrexham Glyndwr university.